Innovalys/mn-client/README.md

 ## How to connect

-  You can put your username and password
+  You can put your username and password.

   This check on database if current information are ok.
    * **Username**
    * **Password**